SwiftSeal/resistify/README.md

 ### Domain plotting

-Somtimes, it might be of interest to plot the distribution of domains and motifs across each NLR.
+Sometimes, it might be of interest to plot the distribution of domains and motifs across each NLR.
 Achieving this with `Resistify` is quite simple:

 ```{R}